Argo Wilis: 1998-2018

 The train service was inaugurated on 8 November 1998 by the Minister of Transportation, Giri Suseno Hardihardjono at Surabaya Gubeng Station and the Governor of West Java, R. Nana Nuriana at Bandung Station.
 At first, this train operated using a series of trains made by PT.
 INKA released in 1998 which is equipped with an NT-60 (K8) bogie and there is one optional trip that operates at night.
 At the beginning of operation until around 2017, this train was often pulled using the CC203 and CC201 locomotives.
 At the beginning of its operation, this train also served trips at night with optional status.

-Due to low occupancy rate around 2008, this train was once operated as an elective train, and there was even talk of abolishing the Argo Wilis train service.
+Due to low occupancy rate around 2008, this train was once operated as an elective trainset, and there was even talk of abolishing the Argo Wilis train service.

-In mid-2016, this train began operating with eight or nine executive class trains as the occupancy rate increased which resulted in the CC206 locomotive being used as a towing locomotive to replace the CC203/CC201 locomotive.
+In mid-2016, this train began operating with eight or nine executive class cars alongside a diner as the occupancy rate increased which resulted in the CC206 locomotive being used as a towing locomotive to replace the CC203/CC201 locomotive.
 Apart from that, priority type executive train services are also added which only run at certain times.